-Associate Professor of Chinese & Comparative Literature and Women’s, Gender and Sexuality Studies
+Associate Professor of Chinese & Comparative Literature and Women’s, Gender and Sexuality Studies, Convener of Chinese

-Petrus Liu is Associate Professor of Chinese & Comparative Literature and Women’s, Gender, and Sexuality Studies, and the Associate Chair of the Department of World Languages and Literatures.
-He received his Ph.D. in Comparative Literature (Chinese, German, and Latin) from UC Berkeley (2005) and taught at Cornell University and Yale-NUS College before joining BU in 2017.
-His teaching and research interests focus on modern Chinese and comparative literature, transnational queer theory, digital media, and the aesthetic of Cold War cultures.
-He is also a core faculty member of the newly established MFA in Literary Translation.
+Petrus Liu is Associate Professor of Chinese & Comparative Literature and of Women’s, Gender, and Sexuality Studies.
+He received his Ph.D. in Comparative Literature (Chinese, German, and Latin) from UC Berkeley in 2005 and taught at Cornell University and Yale-NUS College before joining BU in 2017.
+His research interests lie at the intersection of queer theory and Marxist cultural criticism, which he explores through publications and courses on modern Chinese and comparative literature, digital media, capitalism and the novel, and new social movements in the global South.

 Prof. Liu is the author of three scholarly monographs: Stateless Subjects: Chinese Martial Arts Literature and Postcolonial History (Cornell East Asia Series, 2011); Queer Marxism in Two Chinas (Duke University Press, 2015), winner of the Alan Bray Memorial Book Prize Honorable Mention and a studies category finalist for the 2016 Lambda Literary Award; and The Specter of Materialism: Queer Theory and Marxism in the Age of the Beijing Consensus (Duke University Press, 2023), a work that offers a new approach to the political economy of sexuality through a decentered history of global capitalism’s latest mutations and queer bodies.
 Prof. Liu is also the coeditor (with Lisa Rofel) and cotranslator of Platinum Bible of the Public Toilet, a collection of queer stories by the Chinese writer Cui Zi’en forthcoming from Duke University Press in 2024.